 When thinking about user-friendly, readability is potentially the most important element.
 Readability includes the difficulty of the words you use, the structure of your sentences and paragraphs, the use of headings and white space.
 If people keep finding your page but immediately leaving it, Google will start to assume the content is not relevant and bump you down the search results.

 Semaphore Marketing’s approach to search engine optimisation (SEO)

-Our SEO strategies will always be created with your business and customers in mind.
-We aim for your website to:
+My SEO strategies will always be created with your business and customers in mind.
+I aim for your website to:

 - be an accurate representation of your business

 - focus on key words that your potential customers actually use when searching